 In the absence of a key predator, the numbers of their prey species would increase.
 The population of mice, for example, would balloon in places where corn snakes used to feed on them.

 You might think that because these species are small, then the effect of their population growth would be small too.
 But that’s not so.
-Each species is a key part of its ecosystem no matter what their size.
+Each species is a key part of its ecosystem no matter their size.

 For example, if the numbers of one particular prey amphibian increased, you might think this is good.
 But it may not be.
 The extra competition may affect other non-prey amphibians and make them go extinct.